adrianlzt/cerebro/web/elasticsearch/x-pack.md

 Parámetros que tal vez queramos modificar (https://www.elastic.co/guide/en/x-pack/current/monitoring-settings.html):

 xpack.monitoring.collection.indices
 The indices to collect data from.
-Defaults to all indices, but can be a comma-separated list.<Paste>
+Defaults to all indices, but can be a comma-separated list.

 xpack.monitoring.collection.interval
 How often data samples are collected.
 Defaults to 10s